 Because killies tend to be relatively small, usually in the 2"-3" range, and are relatively inactive, they can usually be kept in small tanks.
 A pair of most species will do well in a 2 1/2 gallon.
 Thus, most of my tanks are 10 gallons or smaller.
 Some of them are home made from plate glass and silicon cement.
 A few of them were made in the late1960's and are still holding up well.

 Although it is not the most efficient way, each tank has its own heater.
 This is not too bad since most killifish do well at lower temperatures than most tropical fish.
 A temperature of 70º-72º F is fine for a majority of species, and some actually prefer it cooler.
+These are kept in tanks on the lower level without heaters.
 Many species live in forested areas so the lighting on many of my tanks is not especially bright.
 This limits the type of plants that will grow.
 Java moss grows in the darker ones.
 Anubias, hornwort and Najas grass reside in the ones that have more light.

 About half of the tanks have gravel and under gravel filters.
 The rest are bare and have sponge or box filters.
 A single Jehmco linear piston pump provides more than enough air and is nearly silent.
 The output of the pump goes to the middle of 1" diameter PVC pipe manifold that runs along the top of the tanks stands.
 Air is tapped off through brass tubing that is inserted into holes in the PVC and sealed with silicon cement.
 Standard aquarium air tubing goes from the manifold to adjustable gang valves which feed the individual filters.